JeppeKlitgaard/jeppe.science/content/thoughts/my-great-big-software-wishlist/index.md

 - [ ] `SCSS` support in snippets (and themes?)
 - [ ] Nicer live-preview of callouts with actual live rendering and drop-down for callout types
 - [ ] Reopen last closed tab(s) (default keybinding: `CTRL`+`SHIFT`+`T`)
+- [ ] Native plugin and theme pre-release system
+  - Should be similar to [Obsidian43-BRAT](https://github.com/TfTHacker/obsidian42-brat)

 ## Google Calendar